bartkowiaktomasz/algorithmic-challenges/LeetCode/README.md

 _Use a running `diff Counter` but count downwards (i.e. we've found an anagram iff `len(diff) == 0`)_

 ---
+- [x] 530.
+Minimum Absolute Difference in BST (Easy)
+> Given the `root` of a Binary Search Tree (BST), return the minimum absolute difference between the values of any two different nodes in the tree.

+_Do inorder traversal to produce a sorted list of elements, followed by running delta between two adjacent elements_

+---
 - [x] 543.
 Diameter of Binary Tree (Easy)

 > Given the `root` of a binary tree, return the length of the diameter of the tree.
 The diameter of a binary tree is the length of the longest path between any two nodes in a tree.
 This path may or may not pass through the root.